remydubois/t-sne/README.md

 ### KDTree
 The KD-Tree implementation is rather standard.
 NN-queries for multiple points are parallelized.
 Speed up regime is highly non linear, expect x4 for 8 threads on a MacBook Pro.
+A heap queue is kept and iteratively filled in during the query process.
+CPython's heapqueue is used for that matter.
+This implementation has shown to match scikit-learn's implementation in terms of speed (build and query).
+See [here](https://github.com/remydubois/lsnms/raw/main/assets/images/query_timings.png).

 ### QuadTree
 QuadTree is built using bulkloading, point insertion has not been implemented yet.
 To account for the slowdown occured by this method, the tree is built with a rather large leaf size (16).
 Barnes Hut approximation is parallelized when asked for many points.
 The speed up regime is similar to the KDTree's one.

 ## Example on the iris dataset
 Below an illustration of the TSNE on the iris dataset, compared with sklearn's